Adam Silver was unanimously elected NBA Commissioner on Feb. 1, 2014, by the NBA Board of Governors.

 Before serving as the league’s second-in-command, Silver spent more than eight years as President and COO, NBA Entertainment.
 Since joining the league in 1992, Silver has also held the positions of Senior VP & COO, NBA Entertainment; NBA Chief of Staff; and Special Assistant to the Commissioner.

 Silver was appointed to Duke University’s Board of Trustees in 2015 and received the 2016 Distinguished Alumnus Award from the University of Chicago Law School.
-He is also a member of the Council on Foreign Relations and serves on the board of the Lustgarten Pancreatic Cancer Foundation.
+He is also a member of the Council on Foreign Relations and The Business Council, and serves on the Board of Trustees for The Rockefeller Foundation and as a Vice Chairman of the Board of the Lustgarten Pancreatic Cancer Foundation.

 Before joining the NBA, Silver was a litigation associate at the New York law firm of Cravath, Swaine & Moore, where he concentrated on media and antitrust cases.
 He also served as a law clerk to Federal District Court Judge Kimba Wood in New York City.
 Silver graduated from Duke University and the University of Chicago Law School.

-Elected to the Board of Trustees in 2015, he serves on the Undergraduate Education Committee and is vice chair of the Committee on Honorary Degrees.
+Elected to the Board of Trustees in 2015, he serves on the Undergraduate Education Committee and the Climate Change and Sustainability Strategic Task Force.
+He is chair of the Committee on Honorary Degrees.